 Which federal workers are exempt from government shutdowns?

-However certain essential services will have their funding maintained throughout the potential shutdown to ensure that workers can continue to carry out their jobs.
-During a pandemic the continued of availability of services like healthcare are particularly important.
+However certain essential services will have their funding maintained throughout the potential shutdown to ensure that workers can continue to carry out their jobs even though they won’t be paid.

-The Committee for a Responsible Federal Budget (CRFB) says that the following services will remain functioning throughout a shutdown.
+The following services will remain functioning throughout a shutdown: